SkBlaz/reliefe/docfiles/_build/html/_sources/core_idea.rst.txt

 Getting started
 ===============
 The key idea behind ReliefE is simplicity.
 The purpose of this library is to offer off-the-shelf functionality not supported elsewhere, with minimal user effort.
+The data used in the example is accessible at: https://github.com/SkBlaz/reliefe/tree/master/data

-The minimal example is given next:
+The minimal example is given next.

 .. code:: python3